Zen to Go Logo

 The data tells you the "what", but the stories explain the "why".
 Personal experiences give heart to your metrics and are often what convinces the most skeptical leaders.

-In our experience with corporate clients, a testimonial about how a mindfulness pause helped a collaborator manage a crisis with a client carries enormous weight.
-It humanizes the impact of the program in a way that a chart may not always achieve.
+In our experience with corporate clients, a testimony about how a mindfulness pause helped an employee manage a crisis with a client carries enormous weight.
+It humanizes the impact of the program in a way that a chart cannot always achieve.

 To gather this information, you can:

-1. Organize brief feedback sessions: Dedicate 15 minutes at the end of a monthly session for an open conversation.
+1. Organize brief feedback sessions: Dedicate 15 minutes at the end of a monthly session for an open chat.

 2. Request anonymous testimonials: Use a simple survey where people can freely share how the practices have impacted their day.